opencv/opencv/modules/core/doc/drawing_functions.rst

 getTextSize
 ---------------
-.. cpp:function:: Size getTextSize(const string& text, int fontFace,                 double fontScale, int thickness,                 int* baseLine)
+.. ocv:function:: Size getTextSize(const string& text, int fontFace,                 double fontScale, int thickness,                 int* baseLine)

     Calculates the width and height of a text string.

     :param text: Input text string.

     :param fontFace: Font to use.
-See  :cpp:func:`putText` for details.
+See  :ocv:func:`putText` for details.

 	:param fontScale: Font scale.
-See  :cpp:func:`putText`  for details.
+See  :ocv:func:`putText`  for details.

 	:param thickness: Thickness of lines used to render the text.
-See  :cpp:func:`putText`  for details.
+See  :ocv:func:`putText`  for details.

 	:param baseLine: Output parameter - y-coordinate of the baseline relative to the bottom-most text point.